-In August 2018, we entered into the Revolving Credit Facility, which provides for secured revolving loans in an aggregate amount of up to \$15.0 million.
+In April 2020, we amended our Revolving Credit Facility, which provides for secured revolving loans in an aggregate amount of up to \$15.0 million, to extend the maturity date to August 2, 2022.
 The Revolving Credit Facility is secured by substantially all of our assets, other than intellectual property.
 The Revolving Credit Facility contains customary affirmative and negative covenants which, unless waived by the bank, limit our ability to, among other things, incur additional indebtedness, grant liens, make investments, repurchase stock, pay dividends, transfer assets, enter into affiliate transactions, undergo a change of control, or engage in merger and acquisition activity, including merging or consolidating with a third party.
 If we fail to comply with the covenants and our other obligations under the Revolving Credit Facility, the lenders would be able to accelerate the required repayment of amounts due under the Revolving Credit Agreement and, if they are not repaid, could foreclose upon the assets securing our obligations under the Revolving Credit Facility.